swishstats/.github/profile/README.md

 ## 📊 Project Status

-SwishStats is actively developed and used in production environments.
+Swish Stats is actively developed and used in production environments.
 We're constantly adding new features based on user feedback and league requirements.

 ### Recent Highlights
 - WebSocket-based live game broadcasting